 Analyst Note| Abhinav Davuluri, CFA |

-ASML reported fourth-quarter results ahead of our expectations and above the high end of management’s guidance, thanks to higher system revenue.
-Despite uncertainty regarding Intel’s manufacturing plans, TSMC has seemingly picked up the slack with a 2021 capital expenditure budget of $25 billion-$28 billion.
-Consequently, ASML CEO Peter Wennink expects combined logic and foundry revenue to be up at least 10% in 2021.
-Wennink anticipates ASML’s memory revenue to be up 20% in 2021, primarily due to a recovery in DRAM spending.
-After revising our wafer fab equipment estimates for 2021 and taking into account ASML’s rosy outlook, we are raising our fair value estimate for the wide-moat company to $500 per share from $365 (and EUR 415 per share from EUR 310), as industry adoption of extreme ultraviolet lithography is set to accelerate this year and beyond.
+ASML reported first-quarter results ahead of our expectations and above the high end of management’s guidance, thanks to higher installed base business related to upgrades.
+With the ongoing chip shortage plaguing chipmakers, we suspect customers have been looking for ways to increase output from existing capacity via software and system upgrades.
+In recent months, major customers such as TSMC and Intel have raised their capital expenditure outlook to $30 billion and $20 billion, respectively.
+Consequently, ASML CEO Peter Wennink now expects combined logic and foundry revenue to be up 30% year over year in 2021 (up from 10%).
+Wennink further anticipates ASML’s memory revenue to be up 50% year over year in 2021 (up from 20%), primarily due to a recovery in DRAM spending.
+After revising our wafer fab equipment estimates for 2021 and taking into account the company's rosy outlook, we are raising our fair value estimate for wide-moat ASML to $600/EUR 498 per share from $500/EUR 415, as industry adoption of extreme ultraviolet technology is set to accelerate this year and beyond.